 GenPipes was developed at the C3G as a flexible Python-based framework that facilitates the development and deployment of multi-step workflows optimized for High-Performance Computing clusters and the cloud.
 GenPipes comes with 12 validated and scalable pipelines for various genomics applications, including: RNA-seq, WGS, WES, ChIP-Seq, and HiC

-Bento is a collection of free and open source microservices used to construct data-focused platforms.
-By adhering to existing and anticipated standardized APIs, it facilitates interactions between various-omics science global communities.
+Bento is an open-source genomic data sharing platform used to deploy data-focused portals.
+By adhering to existing and anticipated standards, APIs and schemas, such as from the Global Alliance for Genomics and Health (GA4GH), it facilitates interactions between various multi -omics research communities worldwide.
 Its reusable and interoperable components reduce the complexity and overhead of constructing data distribution portals.
-Many of our projects, such as EpiShare, the iCHANGE portal and the SIGNATURE portal, currently rely on the Bento infrastructure base.
+Many of our projects, such as the BQC19 and ICHANGE portals, rely on the Bento software infrastructure.

 C3G supports data production and organization CGEn’s HostSeq project which aims to sequence genomes of 10,000 Canadians to help understand the genomic architecture of the host response to COVID-19.